Warren Buffett

 Methodology

 Annual income is estimated from salary, dividends, and reported investment gains.
 Per-second rate divides the yearly estimate by 31,536,000.
-The underlying annual number comes from Forbes, Berkshire Hathaway filings; the counter is a simple visualization and does not model tax, timing, or quarter-to-quarter seasonality.

 While you were here